-The Audit, Risk & Compliance Committee consists of maximum 5 non-executive directors, with at all times a majority of independent directors.
+The Audit, Risk & Compliance Committee consists of a maximum of 5 non-executive directors, with at all times a majority of independent directors.
 The Audit, Risk & Compliance Committee's Chair must be an independent director and is designated by the Audit, Risk & Compliance Committee's members.